 Ensure moderation of units, including those delivered offshore, as well as the documenting and communicating of the moderation procedures in units.

-- notifying Student Connect of exam question papers to be released to the Library; and
+• notifying Student Connect of exam question papers to be released to the Library and Study Skills; and

 For intra-semester and intra-term exams, Unit Conveners are responsible for: